 I believe the only thing that was important was to not go through with the suicide and to somehow trust that what was said to me, through this woman, would happen.

 I was able to get the audio tape of the meeting from a church member who records all of them.
 I then transcribed all of what she said to paper.
 I read over that thing so many times that it became seared into my memory.
-That’s how I’m able to recall it even today.
+That’s how I’m able to recall most of it today.

 Three years later, at the age of sixteen, I went to my youth pastor about it.
 I wanted to know what it all meant and when this was going to happen.
 He was there the night it happened.
 He read what I had on paper.
 Then he gave me the best advice.
 He said: